tinased95/audio-annotation/README.md

 ### Description
 audio-annotation is a web application that allows users to annotatate audio files.
 It is developed using Python (Flask), Javascript, HTML5/CSS3, and Postgresql.
 It is extended from [audio-annotator](https://github.com/CrowdCurio/audio-annotator).
+The annotation progress is splitted into two major steps: Coarse-grained and Fine-grained.
+In Coarse-grained, the annotator should only indicate the presence of a desired label.
+The audio files that have the label, will be moved to Fine-grained annotation for a deaper labeling potentially with different passes for one or more passes.

 ### Benefits:
 1. Admin page to view and manage tables.
+2. Definable labels and annotation passes
+3. Can measure annotator agreements by letting each segment be annotated with more than one person

 ### Data format
 `WORK_PATH`= is the starting directory.